AI for Code · A senior engineering team on standby

 Ticket-to-PR loop

 We connect to GitHub, Jira, your CI/CD, and your engineering docs.
 Under your access controls.
-Then we build the 48X graph of your codebase: every component, every architectural decision, every past PR.
+Then we build the 48X Brain of your codebase: every component, every architectural decision, every past PR.

 Picks